 A former law clerk to U.S. Supreme Court Justice Clarence Thomas, Sanford (“Sandy”) Weisburst specializes in brief-writing and oral argument at both the appellate and trial levels, in federal and state court.
-Sandy has argued five cases in the U.S. Court of Appeals for the Second Circuit, one in the U.S. Court of Appeals for the Seventh Circuit, and several more in the New York state appellate courts, federal district courts, and bankruptcy courts.
+Sandy has argued five cases in the U.S. Court of Appeals for the Second Circuit, two in the U.S. Court of Appeals for the Seventh Circuit, one in the New York Court of Appeals, and several more in the intermediate New York state appellate courts, federal district courts, and bankruptcy courts.
 Sandy played a principal role in briefing two recent merits cases in the U.S. Supreme Court, Kiobel v.
 Royal Dutch Petroleum Company and Bruesewitz v.
 Wyeth, Inc., leading to victory for Quinn Emanuel’s clients on both occasions.
 Sandy has also briefed dozens of additional cases in federal and state court, with particularly broad experience in the Second Circuit.
 These cases have involved various areas of substantive law, including administrative law, admiralty, bankruptcy, commercial torts, criminal law, patent law, securities law, and trademark law.

 Sandy graduated first in his class, with highest honors, from the University of Chicago Law School in 1998.
 Sandy served as the Topics and Comments Editor of the University of Chicago Law Review.
 Upon graduation, Sandy was awarded prizes for the best student in law and economics and the best paper by a graduating student, and was also admitted to the Order of the Coif.
 Sandy earned his undergraduate degree from Harvard College in economics, magna cum laude, and was admitted to Phi Beta Kappa.